theias/ias_package_shell/README.md

 etc, you can also easily progress to those systems as well.
-As your project becomes better defined, you can either migrate your libraries out to different repositories, or you can use those packaging systems from within the current repository itself.
+As your project becomes better defined, you can either migrate your libraries out to different repositories, or you can use those packaging systems from within the current repository.

 #### Libraries